"Happiness is when what you think, what you say, and what you do are in harmony."?--?Mahatma Gandhi

 Your behaviors directly translate into your results.
 And when you consciously sabotage yourself, you cannot have confidence.
 Instead, you'll have identity confusion.

 The small stuff is the big stuff.
+It must happen every single day.
 First things must come first.
 Motivation and momentum are very fickle.
 It doesn't matter how much you currently have.
 You will lose it if you don't maintain the garden of your life.
 Which, is a daily process.

 How close to your values and goals are your living?